-Documentation of another driver's text messaging activities before a crash can be a strong piece of evidence that the other driver was distracted and caused or contributed to our clients' injuries and losses.
+Obtaining a driver’s cellphone records can document cellphone activity such as texting in the moments before a crash.
+Documentation of another driver’s text messaging activities before a crash can be strong evidence that the other driver was distracted and caused or contributed to our clients’ injuries and losses.

-The Law Offices of Wade E. Byrd has helped injury victims regain control of their lives by holding negligent persons or entities accountable in courts of law.
-Our Fayetteville car accident lawyers offer free initial consultations, including home or hospital visits.
-We handle cases on a contingency basis, meaning that we front the costs of expert testimony and only collect attorney fees if we win compensation for you.
+The Law Offices of Wade E. Byrd P.A. has helped injury victims regain control of their lives by holding negligent people and entities accountable in courts of law.
+Our Fayetteville car accident lawyers offer free initial consultations.
+Call 910-779-3135 or contact us by email.